edge-trial/Support/ReadMe_v1.md

 #### Using the Dataset in Notebook
 - To consume a dataset in sample Notebook, it is important to understand how the notebook interprets which dataset to use and where that dataset is located.
-- A user can easily read any CSV dataset and track the information about the deployed dataset to be consumed through the Notebook.
+- A user can easily read any CSV dataset and track the information about the deployed dataset to be consumed by the Notebook.

 > This interesting information snippet is well documented within a Notebook file (.ipynb) itself and that is `pandas.read_csv("location")`.